 Meanwhile in Sweden, financial issues – including crippling debts from the purchase of Skåne – led to a power struggle between King Magnus and the nobility, including Magnus’s own sons Erik and Håkon.
 Håkon already ruled Norway, having replaced his father as king due to discontent with Magnus’s attempts to rule Norway from Sweden.
 The intention was that Magnus’s elder son, Erik, would eventually inherit the Swedish crown, but following Erik’s sudden death in 1359, Håkon and Magnus reached an agreement by which they would jointly rule Sweden.

-In 1363, Håkon married Valdemar Atterdag’s daughter, Margrethe, likely motivated in part by the hope of regaining Skåne.
+In 1363, Håkon married Valdemar Atterdag’s daughter, Margrete, likely motivated in part by the hope of regaining Skåne.
 However, the marriage caused new conflicts with the Swedish nobility, resulting in outright rebellion against Håkon and Magnus.
 Several leading nobles who had been driven into exile threw their support behind a German prince, Albrekt of Mecklenburg, a son of Magnus’s sister Eufemia.
 Marching virtually unopposed through Sweden, Albrekt made a triumphant entry into Stockholm and was crowned king in early 1364.

 Magnus and Håkon made an attempt to regain power in Sweden, but were unsuccessful.
 Defeated in battle in 1365, Håkon was driven back to Norway, with only a few western Swedish provinces remaining under his control, while Magnus was imprisoned for six years, until his son managed to gain his release in 1371.

-Margrethe Unites Scandinavia
+Margrete Unites Scandinavia

-When Olav died at the age of 16, Margrethe was able to hold onto power and cast her gaze toward Sweden, where the nobility had begun to regret their choice of Albrekt of Mecklenburg as king, feeling their power threatened as German dominance over Sweden increased.
+When Olav died at the age of 16, Margrete was able to hold onto power and cast her gaze toward Sweden, where the nobility had begun to regret their choice of Albrekt of Mecklenburg as king, feeling their power threatened as German dominance over Sweden increased.
 In Stockholm Swedes who were seen as traitors to King Albrekt were murdered and burned alive by Germans who controlled the city.

 The Kalmar Union

-Lacking any surviving children of her own, Margrethe adopted her sister’s grandson, Bogislav – renamed Erik to sound more Scandinavian – of Pomerania and succeeded in having him crowned king of Denmark, Norway, and Sweden in 1397.
+Lacking any surviving children of her own, Margrete adopted her sister’s grandson, Bogislav – renamed Erik to sound more Scandinavian – of Pomerania and succeeded in having him crowned king of Denmark, Norway, and Sweden in 1397.
 The coronation took place in Kalmar in southeastern Sweden, and the resulting merger of the three countries became known as the Kalmar Union.
-However, although Erik officially became king at this time – he was 14 years old – Margrethe was the de facto ruler until her death from the plague 15 years later.
+However, although Erik officially became king at this time – he was 14 years old – Margrete was the de facto ruler until her death from the plague 15 years later.

 In addition to Sweden, Denmark, and Norway, the Kalmar Union included Finland, which was then a part of Sweden, as well as the territories of Greenland, Iceland, and the Faroe, Shetland, and Orkney Islands, all of which were under Norwegian control.
 Though the center of power was located in Denmark, each kingdom and territory was largely governed according to its own laws and traditions.